A rare opportunity, a look behind the curtains of "scientific peer review" corrupting science; moreover, revealing sniffs of

 reviewers, hoping for luck, maybe one reviewer

-agreeing while the other does not care.
-This round alone took them half a year
+agrees and the other does not care.
+This round took them half a year

 or more (probably because the established guy waited as long as possible to

 reply – the usual tactic), and it got them nowhere.

 2) Remove all criticism (!) and add more citations to the work of established bullies so that they hopefully let the work pass in another journal simply because it benefits their own citation record.
 The author’s jobs depend on publishing, being cited, and impact factors, so you know what they must do.

 Look at the following three reviews and decide whose scientific writings you trust: The crackpot's, the established bully's, or those by the rare reviewer who takes the peer review process as a vital part of science seriously, providing a helpful review.

 One reviewer is a crackpot, because he/she only accepts “nonlinear resistors with memory” although the memristor was defined (!) as a separate scientific concept in 1971 (it is not just a resistor with memory, by definition!):

 “This survey is full of inaccuracies and errors that before it could be published it needs a major restructuring.
 First of all, memristors, namely nonlinear resistors with memory is not a concept first proposed and discussed by Chua in 1971.
 This shows only ignorance of some fundamental physics theories that were well known since the 50s’.
 For a recent paper showing that resistors with memory have been known and described on rigorous mathematical grounds well before 1971 please see the paper Nanotechnology 24, 255201 (2013) that uses the well-known Kubo theory (from the 50s’) to show that memristors are resistors with memory and were well known.